 - A 45-year-old man was unemployed and experiencing financial difficulties.
-(Had this statement been added to his case, "was to be evicted from his apartment the following weekend" the case would qualify as a "Yes"). - The victim had emphysema and the condition was worsening. - The victim was in the process of divorcing her husband. - The decedent was despondent over recent job loss.
+(Had this statement been added to his case, "was to be evicted from his apartment the following weekend" the case would qualify as a "Yes").
+The victim had emphysema and the condition was worsening. - The victim was in the process of divorcing her husband.